-Get started with Raspberry Pi 3 and Node.js
+Get started on developing with Raspberry Pi 3 and Node.js

 - A Raspberry Pi 3 Model B or B+.
 See our supported devices list for other boards.